alfateam/orange-orm/README.md

 __Interceptors and base filter__

 In the next setup, axios interceptors are employed on the client side to add an Authorization header of requests.
-Meanwhile, on the server side, an Express.js middleware (validateToken) is utilized to ensure the presence of the Authorization header, while a base filter is applied on the order table to filter incoming requests based on the customerId extracted from this header.
+Meanwhile, on the server side, an Express middleware (validateToken) is utilized to ensure the presence of the Authorization header, while a base filter is applied on the order table to filter incoming requests based on the customerId extracted from this header.
 This combined approach enhances security by ensuring that users can only access data relevant to their authorization level and that every request is accompanied by a token.
 In real-world applications, it's advisable to use a more comprehensive token system and expand error handling to manage a wider range of potential issues.
 One notable side effect compared to the previous example, is that only the order table is exposed for interaction, while all other potential tables in the database remain shielded from direct client access (except for related tables).
 If you want to expose a table without a baseFilter, just set the tableName to an empty object.

-<sub>📄 server.js</sub>
+<sub>📄 server.ts</sub>

 ```javascript
 import map from './map';